People love making silly comments to artists.

 Anyway, sometimes people say silly things.
 They don’t always intend harm, but the ones that do don’t deserve a response from you most of the time.
 Save your energy for the things that matter.

-When I read the first negative comment on my artwork online, I actually got really excited and exclaimed to my nerdy other half, “I’ve made it!
+When I read the first negative comment on my artwork online, I actually got really excited and thought “I’ve made it!
 My first hater!!”
 The more exposure you get, the more opinions you’ll hear.

 It takes practice, but here’s how I deal with haters:

-- I remind myself that I am creating for me.
+- I remind myself that I am creating for myself.
 If I enjoy what I make, then that’s all that matters.

 - I use my Sassy Artist voice to have imaginary conversations in my head where I come out victorious and the hater feels stupid for sharing their negativity.
 (I don’t do this that often, because it’s still a waste of mental energy most days, but sassy me really loves a good imaginary throw down.)